zuozhenggh/learning-library/data-management-library/oci-di/create-workspace/create-workspace.md

     ![](./images/create_workspace.png " ")

-5. The workspace takes a few minutes to be created and become active.
-Your are now in the Workspaces page where you can see your new workspace.
+5. Your are now in the Workspaces page where you can see your new workspace.
 While it is being created, the status should appear as **Creating**.

+*Note: It may be around 10 minutes for the Workspace to be created and become active.*

     ![](./images/creating-workspace.png " ")